Mimi-12/CLI-project-traveling/README.md

 # TravelingCli

 Welcome to the travel aplication!
-This gem will help you list and look up details on all of the major and necessary information of a specific countrie when plannin on traveling .
+This gem will help you list and look up details on all of the major and necessary information of a specific countrie when planning on traveling .
 All information is pulled from the "https://travelbriefing.org/countries.json api since its already in jason format when i want to search for a specific url it will be better to search it url.gsub("fomat=json" ") = https://travelbriefing.org/yemen then it will take u too the desired place.

 ## Installation